-CHARLOTTE, N.C. — A North Carolina federal bankruptcy judge on May 8 gave Chapter 11 debtor Bestwall LLC four more months to remove any lawsuit filed against the company to a district court (In re Bestwall LLC, No. 17-31795, W.D.
+CHARLOTTE, N.C. — A North Carolina bankruptcy judge on June 29 gave Chapter 11 debtor Bestwall LLC more time to seek reconsideration of an order allowing the Official Committee of Asbestos Claimants to hire four law firms as special litigation counsel for medical science matters related to a hearing to estimate the debtor’s asbestos liability (In re Bestwall LLC, No. 17-31795, W.D.
 N.C.
 Bkcy.).

 TRENTON, N.J. — A trial judge erred in allowing an asbestos defendant to read into evidence deposition and corporate representative testimony from settled defendants, a New Jersey court said June 29 in reversing and remanding for a new trial on apportionment (Donna Rowe, et al. v.
 Bell & Gossett Co., et al., No. A-4530-14T2, N.J.
 Super., App.
 Div.).